bparanj/crystal/computer/memory/dimm.md

 ### Benefits of DIMMs:

 1. **Higher Performance**:
-   - With a 64-bit data path and support for high-speed memory types, DIMMs provide significantly higher performance compared to older memory modules.
+   - With a 64-bit data path and support for high-speed memory types, DIMMs provide higher performance compared to older memory modules.

 2. **Greater Capacity**:
    - DIMMs are available in larger capacities, supporting the memory demands of modern applications and operating systems.